University-of-Adelaide-Bx-Masters/BIOINF-3010-7150/Practicals/Bash_Practicals/1_IntroBash.md

 ls
 ```

-This is the list of files that we normally see in our traditional folder view that Windows and MacOS show us by default.
+This is the list of files that we normally see in our graphical folder view that Windows and MacOS show us by default.
 We can actually check this output using `RStudio` too, so head to the **Files** tab in the `Files` window.
 Click on the Home icon (![home](images/home.png)) and look at the folders and files you can see there.
 **Do they match the output from `ls`?**